Ziggy237/IOT/README.md

 <br>

 ## Step 2: Setting up the code
-Now that everything has been setten up, we can begin with making our code!
+Now that everything has been set up, we can begin with making our code!

 1. First we will open a example file, **go to File > Examples > ESP8266WiFi > WiFiClient**